Rules & FAQ

 Frequently Asked Questions

 For the uninitiated, esports is what we call organized competitive gaming.
 Esports athletes compete in various video game titles in the same way as athletes in traditional sports.
 Some of the most popular games include Overwatch, League of Legends, Rocket League, Hearthstone, and Super Smash Bros.
 Ultimate.

-Our “Esports Arena” is a facility that will be used to support esports competition and gaming for the campus community.
-It features 33 gaming PCs, a Nintendo Switch console, a strategy room, and streaming broadcast capabilities.
+Our “Esports Arena” is a facility that is used to support esports competition and gaming for the campus community.
+It features 38 gaming PCs, a Nintendo Switch console and streaming broadcast capabilities.

 Are students able to compete for the university?

 Yes!
 We offer Varsity teams in Valorant, Super Smash Bros.
 Ultimate, Hearthstone, League of Legends, Overwatch and Rocket Leage.
 Tryouts to fill open roster spots are normally held in September.
 Applications to be considered for an in-person tryout normally open in mid-late August.
 Players that miss the tryout window, are not offered an in-person tryout, or do not make the teams are encouraged to reach out to the Video Game Tournament Club as a way to keep playing and competing in the games of their choice.
 Interested individuals can also be a part of our program as managers, broadcasters, and producers.
 For additional information, contact email@example.com.

 Are only team members allowed to use the Esports Arena?